We all deserve a place to call home.

 long-term solution that will help build and maintain housing for workers, seniors, and families who are currently competing for overpriced, market-rate apartments.
 We are focused on housing for people who earn less than $30,000 per year, with special attention on affordability for our community members who earn less than $15,000.
 With the necessary money allocated from the City budget into the Affordable Housing Trust Fund, we can create 500 affordable homes each year, until we all have a place to call home.

 Stability & Longevity

 Ninety-five percent of the Funds will be invested back into the community to fund affordable housing projects, with a small amount available for direct services.
-New housing projects include restoring some of the currently existing but outdated housing and building new infrastructure.
+New housing projects include restoring some of the currently existing but outdated housing and building new affordable housing.
 For the first several years while we are lining up contracts with developers, we will have more money available for direct services like rent assistance to help families who are recovering from economic hardship.

 Any project that receives money through this trust fund will stay affordable forever.
 Additionally, anyone hired to construct, operate, or renovate any units that are supported through this funding must be paid a living wage consistent with Cincinnati’s current living wage ordinance.
 No more pro-gentrification loopholes!

 A Housing Trust Fund Board will enforce accountability and oversight of spending.
 This all-volunteer, 11-member board will include both professional housing advocates, and individuals who have experienced housing instability.
 It’s a community movement that will change our city’s landscape in a positive way!

 The Cincinnati Action for Housing Now campaign is a step toward housing for all.
 Yes, it is a long and difficult road, but we all know that every journey begins with the first steps.
 The $50 million annual budget will build 500 new units of affordable homes each year, which means 500 families, workers, and seniors off the streets and away from the threat of homelessness.